radbrt/tap-klass/README.md

 # tap-klass

-`tap-klass` is a Singer tap for klass.
+`tap-klass` is a Singer tap for Statistics Norway's Klass API for codes and classifications.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.